nxp-archive/openil_sja1105-tool/README.md

 the SJA1105.
 This is because, although the PHY chip still advertises 1000Mbps capability, the autonegotiation will drop to the least common denominator, which is correctly 100Mbps.

+2. Clock synchronization via TTEthernet (SAE AS6802) is not supported.

 Reporting issues